 No one just waits for movies to come out to see what happens in them anymore.
 If it’s in a well-known franchise and the previous films have set up cliff-hangers and ambiguous character traits and unanswered mysteries, then millions of fans across the world will share their speculations and predictions with the internet.

-Since The Last Jedi was so poorly received by devoted Star Wars fans and The Force Awakens director J.J.
-Abrams is returning to helm the final chapter of Disney’s sequel trilogy, the as-yet-untitled Episode IX, fans are going rampant on Twitter and Reddit with their theories about how the stories of Rey, Finn, Poe, and Kylo Ren will come to an end.
+Since The Last Jedi received mixed reactions from devoted Star Wars fans and The Force Awakens director J.J.
+Abrams is returning to helm the final chapter of Disney’s sequel trilogy, the as-yet-untitled Episode IX (Update: It's titled The Rise of Skywalker), fans are going rampant on Twitter and Reddit with their theories about how the stories of Rey, Finn, Poe, and Kylo Ren will come to an end.
 The confirmation that Billy Dee Williams will return as Lando Calrissian and the casting of Richard E. Grant and Keri Russell in mysterious, undisclosed roles has only thrown more fuel on the fan theory fire.

 Like with all fan theories, there are some that are so ridiculous they couldn’t possibly be true, but there are some that do make sense, given the trajectory of the story arcs and the tendencies of the characters.
 Some theories are way off, but some could be right on the money.
 There’s no way for us to know before the movie actually comes out, but we can certainly speculate on which fan theories seem plausible and which don’t.